-Meet the Ghosts of Hollywood Past at These 10 Legendary LA Cemeteries
+Meet the Ghosts of Hollywood's Past at These 10 Legendary LA Cemeteries

 Silent film stars, murder mysteries, and the secrets behind LA’s most famous crypts.

 Los Angeles may be youthful in comparison to metropolises like New York, Philadelphia, or Boston, but its designation as Tinsel Town means that there’s nowhere better to learn the history of Old Hollywood, including the secrets of beloved screen actors who have taken their final bow.

 Keep reading for our guide to LA cemeteries, along with the stories of the Hollywood elite who rest within them, some of whom might otherwise be forgotten:

 Built in 1899, the massive grounds of Hollywood Forever have cradled life as well as death: wandering peacocks, peahens, turtles, ducks, and geese also call the cemetery home.

 Since 1999—with the exception of 2020—the cemetery has hosted movie screenings every summer, inviting locals to picnic on a section of the Fairbanks Lawn (named after the silent actor Douglas Fairbanks) and enjoy evenings filled with live music and films projected onto the Cathedral Mausoleum.
 The Cathedral Mausoleum is the resting place of Judy Garland and several other members of Hollywood royalty.